Patient education: Diagnosis of interstitial cystitis/bladder pain syndrome (Beyond the Basics)

 Some providers will measure the amount of urine remaining in the bladder after the patient urinates; this is called a post-void residual.
 This measurement can be done by inserting a small catheter into the bladder or by using ultrasound.
 While it is normal to have some urine in the bladder after voiding, having a large amount of urine is not normal.
 Urinary retention is the medical term for retaining urine in the bladder and is not typical of IC/BPS.

 Laboratory tests — Most clinicians will perform a urine test to ensure that a person's symptoms are not related to another condition, such as a kidney stone or bladder infection.
 If a urinary tract infection is discovered, the person will be treated with antibiotics.
 If blood is detected in the urine, further urine and/or diagnostic testing (eg, cystoscopy) may be recommended.
 (See "Patient education: Urinary tract infections in adolescents and adults (Beyond the Basics)" and "Patient education: Blood in the urine (hematuria) in adults (Beyond the Basics)".)

 Cystoscopy — Cystoscopy is a test that allows a doctor to examine the inside of the bladder.
 Cystoscopy is not required to diagnose IC/BPS but may be recommended in certain situations.
 Cystoscopy can be done in the office after a numbing gel is applied inside the urethra.
 It can also be done in an operating room while a patient is under anesthesia, sometimes in combination with other procedures.

-To perform cystoscopy, a physician inserts a thin telescope with a camera through the urethra and into the bladder.
+To perform cystoscopy, a clinician inserts a thin telescope with a camera through the urethra and into the bladder.
 The clinician examines the inside (lining) of the bladder to determine if there are any abnormalities.
 A person with IC/BPS may have either a normal or abnormal-appearing bladder.
 If an abnormality is seen, further testing may be recommended.

 PAINFUL BLADDER TREATMENT